NivenT/music-downloader/README.md

   --dir FOLDER          The folder containing the files to play [default: .]
-  --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command --play-song SONG      Song to search for online and then play if found --keep                Keep a saved .mp3 of the song
+  --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command --play-song SONGS...
+Song to search for online and then play if found --keep                Keep a saved .mp3 of the song

 ```
 Examples include